What To Expect When Moving To Brisbane

-Brisbane has an airport which is only a 20-minute drive from the CBD, meaning you don’t need to plan an epic trip and stress over traffic to catch your flight on time.
+Brisbane has an airport only a 20-minute drive from the CBD, meaning you don’t need to plan an epic trip and stress over traffic to catch your flight on time.

-There is also the Brisbane Airtrain which takes you directly to both the domestic and international airport terminals from the CBD and departs every 15 minutes during peak times.
+The Brisbane Airtrain also takes you directly to both the domestic and international airport terminals from the CBD and departs every 15 minutes during peak times.